Why study Public Policy at UNU-MERIT's School of Governance

 • Fostering innovation and stimulating growth

 The one-year consists of two semesters of studies and a thesis.
 The first semester is the same for all students.
 The focus is on the theories and practice of governance and policy analysis.
-You will take three courses and several skills trainings covering the general aspects relevant in the fields of governance and policy analysis.
+You will take three courses and several skills training covering the general aspects relevant in the fields of governance and policy analysis.
 You will learn to apply current theories and research in the following academic disciplines:

 • public policy